juniorgasparotto/GraphExpression/README.md

 GraphExpression.Expression<object> : List<EntityItem<object>>
 ```

 This class inherits from `List<EntityItem<object>>` , that is, it is also a collection `EntityItem<object>` class.
-The class `EntityItem<object>` represents an item within the list, is it that there are all the information of the entity in the graph.
+The class `EntityItem<object>` represents an item in the list, this is the class that there are all the information of the entity in the graph.

 In the following example we will convert an object of the `Class1` type for the `Expression<object>` object and display all `EntityItem<object>` of the structure `Class1` type.
-In last exit, we display how would this object in the form of expression of graphs:
+In last exit, we display how would this object in the form of expression of graph:

 ```csharp
 public void GraphComplex()